DoctorGoose/Chest-of-Many-Faces/README.md

 <h2>Quirks and Physical Trait</h2>
 <h3> Quirks</h3>
 Quirks are very simple concepts.
 These are unique identifiers that might make an NPC stick out in the minds of the players.
 These can be physical gestures, social oddities, or even medical conditions.

-<h3>Physical Traits</h3>
-Physical traits are oddities that will stick out near-immediately for player characters.
-Something is physically off about the character.
-This could be a sinister prelude to what is yet to come, or a harmless remnant of the character's backstory, or maybe a form of self-expression.